30 Best Things to Do in Baltimore, Maryland (+ Nearby Attractions!)

 The museum houses the Orioles Hall of Fame, the Maryland Collegiate Hall of Fame, and exhibits on Babe Ruth’s and Johnny Unitas’ collections.

-You may join a group or private tours.
+You may join a group or private tour.
 School field trips are also organized.

 Have you ever tried skydiving?
 Cross this activity off your bucket list by checking out iFLY Indoor Skydiving for an unforgettable experience.
 Professional guides will provide specialized training before starting.